The Inner Circle Writers' Group Strategy

 As far as those social networks go, many of you will know my thoughts about large, faceless organisations.
 The fact is that an organisation tends to become more faceless as it gets bigger, through a natural progression.
 You would find the same thing happening to you if your friend network kept growing and growing - you would struggle to ‘be there’ for each friend in the same way if you had thousands and thousands of them.
-To replace that individual contact, systems and procedures are set up - these days, these are as synthetic as ‘face recognition software’ and algorithms that respond like a real person (almost).
+To replace that individual contact, systems and procedures are set up - these days, face recognition software and algorithms respond like a real person (almost).
 But the larger an entity is, the more remote it will become in human terms, pretty much inevitably.

 I tend to prefer those organisations which are still close enough to their people to respond with live communication.
-Thus I prefer Lulu over Amazon, for example (as many of you know).
 In social media terms, Facebook seems to have gradually lost its human responsiveness, and this has become a problem to a degree.
 ICWG will stay on Facebook because that’s where most of you are at present - but I encourage you to also be elsewhere so that you don’t suffer from the ‘remoteness factor’ which is part and parcel of using a giant organisation’s tools.

 Think of a giant meeting place and market place in a huge city square: thousands of people pour in to talk, to share their lives, to buy and sell from each other.
 But the city square is owned by someone, and what takes place within it must follow rules and procedures set by that owner, who could at any time eject any of its visitors, rightly or wrongly.
 To keep in touch with the people you meet in that square, it would be wise to have a rendezvous point outside the control of that owner, I would suggest.